goatslacker/alt/README.md

 locationActions.updateLocation('Miami', 'Florida')
 ```

-An shorthand function created in the constructor will pass through the multiple parameters as an Array
+A shorthand function created in the constructor will pass through the multiple parameters as an Array

 ```js
 class LocationActions {